-- (A) Increasing accessibility to medication-assisted treatment and recovery supports for individuals with an opioid use disorder. - (B) Developing a "bundled rate" pilot for medication-assisted treatment and related services in 2 opioid treatment program sites and two office-based opioid treatment practices. - (C) Initiating a pilot in two to three counties hardest hit with families who are involved in DSS services due to parental substance use. - (D) Initiating a pilot in collaboration with the Department of Public Safety to provide MAT to individuals re-entering communities. - (E) To provide funding for several initiatives developed by the Eastern band of the Cherokee Indian. - (F) Providing training, with a primary focus on the principles of MAT. - (G) Purchase and distribution of naloxone, the medication used to reverse opioid overdoses.
+- (B) Developing a "bundled rate" pilot for medication-assisted treatment and related services in 2 opioid treatment program sites and two office-based opioid treatment practices. - (C) Initiating a pilot in two to three counties hardest hit with families who are involved in DSS services due to parental substance use. - (D) Initiating a pilot in collaboration with the Department of Public Safety to provide MAT to individuals re-entering communities. - (E) To provide funding for several initiatives developed by the Eastern band of the Cherokee Indian. - (F) Providing training, with a primary focus on the principles of MAT. - (G) Purchase and distribution of naloxone, the medication used to reverse opioid overdoses.